TemiAremu/aws-cloud-practitioner-logs/logs.md

 Completed and reviewed freecodecamp's video

 ### Day 8: June 1, 2020
 AWS Educate did a thing!
 They are giving us free access to a cloud guru's platform!
-Starting their cloud practitioner course
+Starting with their introduction to cloud computing and AWS just because!